Introduction

 Return to Home Timeout

 The time in seconds before the app returns to the home screen.
-Set to 0
+Set to 0 to disable.

 Unit: Seconds